LLNL/yorick-doc/README.md

 preserved, if you commit them to the *gh-pages* branch in `srcpath`.
 If your `srcpath` is not a git repo or has no *gh-pages* branch, `ydoc.pl` creates a simple default containing all the required files.

+Alternatively, you can use the `-i` option to specify a `ghpath` in lieu of a *gh-pages* branch in `srcpath`.
+This permits you to save and manage your modifications to the `gh-pages/` directory, even if `srcpath` is not a git repo, or if you simply do not wish to add a *gh-pages* branch.
+Be sure you copy the `gh-pages/` directory to some permanent source-code-managed location (`ghpath`).

 Additionally, `ydoc.pl` writes a file `gh-pages.src` containing the `srcpath` argument used to generate `gh-pages/`.
 This permits you to